Frequently Asked Questions

 Can I transfer credits from another PA program?
 Can I gain credit for experience in the healthcare field?

-The answer to both questions is no. All students in our PA Program must earn all their PA credits by attending all the classes and doing all the rotations in our PA curriculum.
-No transfer credit is accepted, nor is credit given for pre-admission experiential learning.
+The answer to both questions is no. All students in our PA Program must earn all their course credits by completing at our institution all didactic and clinical courses listed in the Plan of Study.
+No transfer credit is accepted, and no credit is given for pre-admission experiential learning.

 How can I update my CASPA application once I have submitted it?

 At some point during the winter, CASPA will notify you by e-mail when they initiate their academic update window, and you can update your coursework information at that time.
-Any time that you have new information for your application—an updated transcript, for example—it is best to arrange to have it sent directly to the Radford University Carilion PA Program.
+Any time you have new information for your application—an updated transcript, for example—it is best to arrange to send it directly to the Radford University Carilion PA Program.

 What happens if my references or transcripts do not arrive at CASPA by the deadline?

 Sometimes supporting documents get delayed.
-Please check the CASPA site often to make sure they have received all your transcripts and references.
+Please check the CASPA site often to ensure they have received all your transcripts and references.
 If a transcript seems to be delayed, call the registrar’s office of that institution and remind them.
-Similarly, call the person who is to write your reference if the reference hasn’t arrived at CASPA within a reasonable time.
-People get busy and sometimes they just need a little nudge.
+Similarly, contact the person who wrote your reference if the reference has not arrived at CASPA within a reasonable time.
+People get busy, and sometimes, they need a little nudge.

 This is why we suggest you start your application well before the deadline.